Atherosclerosis

 Hypothenar hammer syndrome (HHS): workup and management

 Hypothenar hammer syndrome results from repetitive blunt trauma to the hypothenar eminence, causing injury to the ulnar artery at the level of the hamate bone and the superficial palmar arch.
 This condition predominantly affects manual laborers, mechanics, jackhammer operators, and athletes such as baseball players, tennis players, and cyclists.
 Patients typically present with ulnar-sided digital ischemia, cold sensitivity, and characteristic corkscrew appearance of the ulnar artery on imaging.
 The diagnostic workup begins with a focused physical examination including the Allen test to assess palmar arch competency.
 Duplex ultrasonography evaluates for ulnar artery irregularity, aneurysm formation, or thrombosis.
 Digital pressures and photoplethysmography, optionally with cold challenge testing, assess the severity of digital ischemia.
-CTA, MRA, or digital subtraction angiography provides detailed anatomic information for operative planning.
+Computed tomography angiography (CTA), magnetic resonance angiography (MRA), or digital subtraction angiography provides detailed anatomic information for operative planning.
 Management strategies include risk-factor modification, occupational counseling, smoking cessation, and antiplatelet therapy.
 Surgical treatment is indicated for aneurysm formation or ongoing distal embolization and consists of resection of the diseased ulnar artery segment with interposition vein grafting or, when the palmar arch is complete, simple ligation.
 Catheter-directed thrombolysis or open thrombectomy may be considered for acute embolic events.
-Stenting across the wrist joint is contraindicated due to high rates of motion-related failure [7].
+Stenting across the wrist joint is contraindicated due to high rates of motion-related failure (Illig 2016)π.

 Buerger disease (Thromboangiitis obliterans) in upper extremity disease

-Buerger disease, also known as thromboangiitis obliterans, is an inflammatory vaso-occlusive disorder that predominantly affects young tobacco users.
+Buerger disease, also known as thromboangiitis obliterans (TAO), is an inflammatory vaso-occlusive disorder that predominantly affects young tobacco users.
 The disease is characterized by distal, segmental arterial occlusions and frequently associated superficial thrombophlebitis.
 Upper extremity involvement occurs in a substantial proportion of affected patients, manifesting as digital ischemia and tissue loss.
 Diagnosis relies on clinical criteria (young smoker, distal ischemia, exclusion of autoimmune diseases) and angiographic findings of corkscrew collaterals.
 Management mandates absolute smoking cessation, as no other therapy prevents progression.
-Revascularization is rarely feasible due to the distal nature of the disease, though sympathectomy or iloprost may provide symptomatic relief in select cases [14].
+While revascularization is often challenging due to the distal nature of the disease, endovascular angioplasty has emerged as a feasible option for patients with chronic limb-threatening ischemia (CLTI), showing reasonable early and late outcomes in systematic reviews (Galyfos 2022).
+Sympathectomy or iloprost may also provide symptomatic relief in select cases (Olin 2000).

 Raynaud phenomenon: diagnostic approach and evidence-based therapy